Trump blasts FBI over school shooting, says "too much time" on Russia

 That tip should have been "assessed as a potential threat to life" and forwarded to the bureau's Miami field office for investigation, but "these protocols were not followed," the FBI said.

-Trump's Saturday night tweet about the FBI, the shooting, and the investigation into Russian interference in the 2016 election comes a day after special counsel Robert Mueller announced the indictments of 13 Russian nationals.
+Trump's Saturday night tweet about the FBI, the shooting, and the investigation into Russian interference in the 2016 election comes a day after Mueller announced the indictments of 13 Russian nationals.

 The indictment says that some of those defendants "communicated with unwitting individuals associated with the Trump Campaign."